Antosha200/telegram-poll-voter-extractor/README.md

 ```bash
 python start.py
 ```
-2. Running with the `msg_id` paremeter.
+2. Running with the `msg_id` parameter.
 Will return the poll that has actual message id
 ```bash
 cd Action
 ```